Fog: Types

 Hail fog sometimes occurs in the vicinity of significant hail accumulations due to decreased temperature and increased moisture leading to saturation in a very shallow layer near the surface.
 It most often occurs when there is a warm, humid layer atop the hail and when wind is light.
 This ground fog tends to be localized but can be extremely dense and abrupt.
 It may form shortly after the hail falls; when the hail has had time to cool the air and as it absorbs heat when melting and evaporating.

-Upslope fog forms when moist air is going up the slope of a mountain or hill (orographic lifting) which condenses into fog on account of adiabatic cooling, and to a lesser extent the drop in pressure with altitude.